kaustubhmote/ipycalc/README.md

 - Some basic financial functions (compound interest, sip, etc)
 - Gives a convenient way to incorporate your own functions that are also preloaded.

+## Installation

+ipycalc requires the kitty terminal and a conda environment with which you can